-Heather, her husband Luke, 6-year old son Connor, 4-year old daughter Evelyn, 10-month old son Rhett, dogs Chloe, Gus and Skip – and cat Gabby moved to Miles City in January of 2018.
+Heather, her husband Luke, son Connor, daughter Evelyn, son Rhett, and all of their pets moved to Miles City in January of 2018.
 The family is currently working to restore the 130-year old William Harmon House, more commonly known as the Rivenes House by locals.
 In her spare time, she enjoys being with family, horseback riding, looking at houses, gardening, cooking and decorating.

 Katie Lesh grew up in Miles City where she graduated from CCDHS in 2012.
 After high school, Katie studied at Montana State University in Bozeman where she earned a bachelor’s degree in sociology in 2015.
 Katie then completed a bachelor’s degree in social work at the University of North Dakota in 2020.

 After fulfilling all of the necessary requirements, Katie passed the Montana’s exam and became a licensed Montana real estate agent in 2020.

 Katie has work experience in child welfare, social work, children’s mental health, legal assistance, retail and the restaurant industry.
 Katie’s education and work experience allow her to be flexible and accommodating – and she is always ready to go the extra mile while assisting her clients.